oscar-system/Oscar.jl/docs/src/DeveloperDocumentation/design_decisions.md

 be improved BUT if everyone does their own foundations, we cannot work together.

+!!! danger "Expert definitions"
     As a reminder, please stick to "global definitions" and not "experts" versions of definitions.
 Reasoning such as: "but all experts know and expect this - it is always done this way" will make your function impossible to be used by outsiders.
 Feel free to add the other "expert" definition layer if you need.

-### Including Outside Packages
-Unless really really necessary, don't include outside packages as dependencies.
-Every outside package means that the testing, releases, ... are more complicated.
-You're at the whim of others.
-If you need a highly non-trivial 10000 line package, well, there is no help and we need to see how to arrange it.
-In particular, for the near future, it will be your job to ensure that this outside package still works with us.
-If you need a trivial 10 line function from a 10000 line package, just don't.
+### Adding new dependencies
+Unless really really necessary, don't add new dependencies.
+Every new dependency complicates the development workflow, in that we will need to stay compatible with this package.